alkerway/craigslist-poll/README.md

 ### Notes

 * If the email isn't a gmail, edit line 90 of main.py to connect to the correct port
-* You may have to [allow less secure apps](https://myaccount.google.com/lesssecureapps) to access your account
+* You may have to [allow less secure apps](https://myaccount.google.com/lesssecureapps) to access your email